-OK, so it's not precisely "nothing", but as a management summary it will do.
+OK, so there is not precisely "nothing" new in AD 2019, but as a management summary it will do.

 Before you read on I would like to make it perfectly clear that: